In this article, you will learn the important factors in flow measurement which are quite useful for learning the basics of instrumentation.

-Viscosity is defined as the quantitative measure of tendency of a fluid to resist the forces of shear or deformation.
-Meaning, a fluid that can flow easily (e.g. water) has low viscosity, and a fluid that resist to flow (like cold honey, or Dunlop adhesive) is highly viscous.
+Viscosity is defined as the quantitative measure of the tendency of a fluid to resist the forces of shear or deformation.
+Meaning, that a fluid that can flow easily (e.g. water) has low viscosity, and a fluid that resists flow (like cold honey, or Dunlop adhesive) is highly viscous.

-Reference point for viscosity scale is water at 20°C (68°F), which is equal to 1.0 centipoise.
+The reference point for the viscosity scale is water at 20°C (68°F), which is equal to 1.0 centipoise.
 (1 poise = 1gm/cm s).
 The poise or centipoise is referred to as absolute viscosity.